TeodorsLisovenko/lisa-on-microservices/README.md

 **Insufficient Logging and Monitoring (CWE-798)**

-`Descriptionv: The system lacks sufficient logging and monitoring capabilities, hindering detection and response to security incidents or suspicious activities.
+`Description`: The system lacks sufficient logging and monitoring capabilities, hindering detection and response to security incidents or suspicious activities.

-`Extension`: Microservice is handaling a resource without any logging that cames from neighboring microservice where such logging is present.
+`Extension`: Microservice is handling a resource without any logging that comes from neighboring microservice where such logging is present.
 This loses resource trace path and procedure history.

 **Unprotected Transport of Credentials (CWE-523)**